BA in Geography and Humanities, University Of Nottingham

 Analyst, Henderson Global Investors

 I studied Geography at the University of Nottingham before heading to work in the City.
 I spent over six years at Henderson Global Investors (now Janus Henderson Investors), joining as a Trainee in Operations and going on to work in Distribution and Front Office.
 I spent three and a half years working as a Fixed Income Analyst, supporting fund managers investing in Sterling and Global Credit.
 It was a fantastic education into the world of investing.
-I decided to leave and pursue an MBA to apply the skills I had learnt to areas I was more passionate about.
+I decided to leave and pursue an MBA to apply the skills I had learned to areas I was more passionate about.

 I had a number of ideas which I dabbled in during my time in the City and became increasingly frustrated each time I failed to follow them through.
 As such, my sole reason for doing an MBA was to take a year to embed myself into to an entrepreneurial community, to build and experiment with ideas and to meet and learn from like-minded individuals.